-NAYPYITAW, Myanmar (AP) — Myanmar's parliament elects a new president on Tuesday to head the country's first democratically elected government, but it won't be Aung San Suu Kyi, the face of the nation's decades-long struggle against military rule.
+NAYPYITAW, Myanmar (AP) — Myanmar's parliament elected a new president on Tuesday to head the country's first democratically elected government since 1962, but it isn't Aung San Suu Kyi, the widely known face of the nation's struggle against military rule.
 Here's why:

 WHAT PREVENTED SUU KYI?